Capricornucopia/DisInfoSec/index.md

 I, Kim Crawley, learned a lot from running last year's event.
 We had a lot of great speakers, as you can read from last year's schedule.
 But the video stream could be glitchy at times, and my smoke detector wouldn't stop beeping!
 Hahaha.
 This year, we can work out some of the bugs.

-I am delighted by the overwheliming postive reception we have received.
+I am delighted by the overwhelming postive reception we have received.
 So I'm bringing DisInfoSec 2021 together due to popular demand.

 ## Call for Proposals